marctang/marctang.github.io/_projects/1_project.md

 Role: Principal Investigator

-The role of linguistic and non-linguistic factors in the evolution of nominal classification systems.
+Title: The role of linguistic and non-linguistic factors in the evolution of nominal classification systems.

 This project (2021-2023) is hosted at the DDL (Dynamics of Language) lab in Lyon and aims at building a database on nominal classification systems to identify the factors affecting their evolution.